learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 updating becomes:

 - Create or modify a file
-- Add, commit, and push it to you remote
+- Add, commit, and push it to your remote
-- Wait for a few minutes for GitHub to update your page
+- Wait a few minutes for GitHub to update your page
 - Visit your GitHub Page to see the newest changes

 From here, you can choose to do whatever you like and customize your site as you